 The Uncrewed Trans-Atlantic Survey project aimed to demonstrate the capabilities of current technologies to survey unexplored or to-date inadequately surveyed ocean frontiers.
 SEA-KIT collaborated with industry partners through the provision of its 12m SEA-KIT X class remotely-controlled USV (Uncrewed Surface Vessel), in a bid to prove true over-the-horizon survey capability.
 This project was co-funded by the European Space Agency under its Business Applications programme.

-Many of the earth's ocean floors remain unmapped due to the immense challenges and costs faced in trying to reach them.
+Most of the ocean floor remains unmapped due to the immense challenges and costs faced in trying to reach them.

-Through the use of a remotely-controlled USV as a mother ship for other remote vehicles, such as AUVs (Autonomous Underwater Vehicles) and ROVs (Remotely Operated Vehicles), the UTAS mission demonstrated the ability to conduct remote survey operations as well as USV endurance and true ocean-going capabilities.
+Through the use of a remotely-controlled USV as a platform for other unmanned vehicles, such as AUVs (Autonomous Underwater Vehicles) and ROVs (Remotely Operated Vehicles), this mission demonstrated the ability to conduct remote survey operations as well as USV endurance and ocean-going capability.

-The SEA-KIT USV is controlled via satellite communication from a remote operation centre and can switch between communication systems as required.
+SEA-KIT USVs are controlled from a remote operation centre and can switch between communication systems as required.

 Uncrewed vessels have beneficial applications in many maritime sectors, for example oil and gas, offshore renewable energy, security and surveillance, environmental survey, marine mammal observation, scientific research and for the ocean mapping community.
 Sector stakeholders need more cost-effective and environmentally-friendly alternatives to large vessels.
 For the scientific community, the right vessel can prove difficult to find and high costs are incurred for add-on operations.